Zoom-NIKKOR 43~86mm 1:3.5

 Besides compressed and weak, there's some pretty nasty color going on here.
 Not only is it thinly layered, as if indicating very poor MTF for this lens, but it also has shading issues.
 I'm very familiar with shading issues from television zoom lenses from the 1970's.
 But I've never encountered it like this in a still camera lens.
 But I also never used any still camera zooms until the mid to late 1980's so I guess its fairly normal that television zoom lens technology and still image zoom lens technology would track somewhat per common years.

 I guess the last thing I would call out is a terse harshness, sort of like a pseudo sharpening that the image has.
 My take.
 Given performance limitations for zoom technology of the day, Nikon may have tried to zip things up a bit with the coatings they used.
 Possibly trying to do some type of frequency response enhancement.
 Whatever they've done, it makes it very hard to get an acceptably sharp but not harsh image out of it.
 I mean, the image above is RAW, no sharpening added at all and you can see the edgy aspect it has.

 And here's my attempt at trying to do something for this image.
 Lots of manipulations done here.
 Contrast added.
 Gamma and APL raised.
 I converted the image to Lab Color Space so I could work the cross color elements using Curves a/b, CYMK cross adjustment.
 Then I filtered the image a bit trying to knock down those harsh frequencies some.
 Then added just a little bit of selective sharpening back in.
 Also did a host of color work in RGB mode as well and finally added a bit of vibrance to simulate better MTF.

-In the end there's just nothing you can really do to greatly improved the harsh versus natural sharpness issues.
+In the end there's just nothing you can really do to greatly improve the harsh versus natural sharpness issues.
 The image is natively over enhanced in the mid to upper mid band region while still being soft at the bottom end and higher frequencies.